Available 24/7 | 01622 926 505

 Arrange a fire damage restoration assessment

 To carry out a successful service it’s vital that the experts carrying out the work can fully assess the property and the fire damage.
-That’s why the fourth step you should take is to find a commercial fire damage restoraion expert and schedule in a time and date for them to assess your property.
+That’s why the fourth step you should take is to find a commercial fire damage restoration expert and schedule in a time and date for them to assess your property.
 Their assessment will inform their decisions and strategy when approaching the work.

 Fire damage restoration for commercial property must be handled differently to domestic.
 Business equipment and machinery as well as the importance of minimising downtime make the process more complex and time sensitive.
 Getting the assessment completed quickly after the incident reduces the potential disruption to your business.
 It’s an investment that can get you back making money much faster.